PetrKryslUCSD/Targe2.jl/README.md

 The visualization software `Paraview` (http://www.paraview.org/) needs to be installed in order to visualize the meshes.

-Changed directory to the `demos` subfolder of `Targe2` package.
+Change directory to the `demos` subfolder of `Targe2` package.
 Activate and instantiate as
 ```
 using Revise; using Pkg; Pkg.activate("."); Pkg.instantiate();
 ```